Tower Grove Park

+History

+Tower Grove Park was originally part of La Petite Prairie, which was settled by the French in the early 18th century.
+Grazing land was held in common, and farming land was divided into long, narrow tracts.
+The commons system was abandoned around 1800, and the land began to be sold into private hands.
+By the 1850s much of the property was owned by German Catholics, recent immigrants from Germany's 1848 civil war.
+The German dairy farmers found it ideal as pasture land.
+They built comfortable homes and began creating a community toward the end of the 19th century.
+Blocks were developed, upon which many of the prosperous German immigrants, turned American citizens, built grand homes.
+The area around the park continues to be home to a number of residential neighborhoods.

+Henry Shaw donated the land for the park in 1868, and the park opened to the public in 1872.

 Environment and facilities

+Designed in the gardenesque style by James Gurney Sr., the park has been designated a National Historic Landmark as one of the nation's finest examples of a late 19th-century public park.
+Gurney had been head of the aquatic plants section at Kew Gardens in London, and he remained in St. Louis as superintendent of the park.

 The park features 32 pavilions of picturesque design, most dating from the Victorian era.
 The landscape includes a lily pond and formal plantings; the Piper Palm House, a bandstand, the site of music and other special events; as well as tennis courts; a wading pool for small children; open expanses of green; softball diamonds and soccer fields; paths for walkers, joggers, and cyclists, and tall specimen trees and a great variety of bushes.

-Designed in the gardenesque style by James Gurney Sr., the park has been designated a National Historic Landmark as one of the nation's finest examples of a late 19th-century public park.
-Gurney had been head of the aquatic plants section at Kew Gardens in London, and he remained in St. Louis as superintendent of the park.
+The park had removed basketball courts in the 1980s, citing maintenance costs.
+New courts, along Arsenal street, were added in 2023.

 The park is home to nearly 400 species of trees, bushes, and flowering plants.
 It is a well-known birdwatching area, particularly during the spring and fall bird migration seasons.
 It is part of the Mississippi Flyway and migrating birds rest in the park along their journey.
 Forty percent of North American songbirds and waterbirds use this route.
 Examples are many types of warblers, orioles, and Canada geese.